Asus ROG Xbox Ally X: price, release date, specs and everything you need to know

 Asus ROG Xbox Ally X price

-Speaking of price, Microsoft has remained tight-lipped on pricing for the two Xbox handhelds, and said it will share more in the coming months.
+Speaking of price, Microsoft remained tight-lipped on pricing for the two Xbox handhelds, but it turns out the handhelds are more expensive than we first thought.

 Asus ROG Xbox Ally X specs

-Want to know more about the Asus ROG Xbox Ally X and ROG Xbox Aly specs?
+Want to know more about the Asus ROG Xbox Ally X and ROG Xbox Ally specs?
 Here’s is a detailed comparison table between the two handhelds:

 Delving into the numbers, we can see that the ROG Xbox Ally X model has much more powerful internals, with AMD's new flagship Ryzen Z2 AI Extreme chip inside.
 The SOC has eight cores and 16 threads, and is based on AMD's newest Zen 5 architecture (the same as Ryzen 9000 processors).
 It also comes with 16 GPU cores on RDNA 3.5 architecture (the same as the iGPUs on AMD’s Ryzen AI 300 laptop chips).
 Alongside this, the ROG Xbox Ally X comes with 24GB of ultra-fast LPDDR5X-8000 RAM and a 1TB SSD.